dvolk/sc/README.md

 ### Full example with anchors

 This is a full `sc` configuration example that uses yaml anchors for organisation.
 It deploys the `catboard` task board with `postgresql` in `docker` on 3 `LXD` nodes.
+The service is load balanced with `Caddy` used as a reverse proxy.

 ```
 all_nodes: &all_nodes